dnd2/learngit/words.md

 **addict** [ˈædɪkt] noun someone who cannot give up a habit that they have.	对…入迷的人; …迷

 	- If you say that someone is an addict, you mean that they like a particular activity very much and spend as much time doing it as they can.

+**address**	 ['ædres] noun the building and area where someone lives or works. 住址；地址

+	- Your address is the number of the house, flat, or apartment and the name of the street and the town where you live or work.

+**adjective** ['ædʒəktɪv] noun a word that is used to describe a noun. 形容词

+	- An adjective is a word such as 'big', 'dead', or 'financial' that describes a person or thing, or gives extra information about them.
+Adjectives usually come before nouns or after link verbs.

 **adviser**  [əd'vaɪzər] noun someone who gives advice or makes suggestions. 顾问；提供意见者